-Fabrics were dragged across a belt sander running at 28km/hr and subjected to hot and humid conditions to assess how long they would take to rip.
+Fabrics were dragged across a belt sander running at 28km/hr to assess how long they would take to rip.
 Thicker, denser materials (like leather and terry loop knitted para-aramid) performed best, with thin, stretchy and water-resistant garments bursting more readily on impact.

 Surprisingly, material ruptures quicker at slower speeds due to the ‘grip’ element of a fall compared to the subsequent, less abrasive ‘slip’ motion which starts earlier in high-speed accidents.
 This is concerning as European statistics show most bike incidents happen below 50km/hr.